cx_Oracle 6 Installation¶

 DPI-1047: Oracle Client library cannot be loaded”?

-- On Windows, use the
+- On Windows, check the

 - On Windows, check that the correct Windows Redistributables have been installed.